SunnierLee/DP-ImaGen/README.md

 pip install -r requirements.txt
 ```
 # Repoduction
 We provide an example for how to repoduce the results on CIFAR-10 in our paper.
+Suppose you had 4 GPUs on your device.
 ## Data preparations
 Download and preprocess CIFAR-10 and ImageNet dataset.
 ```